-The program works by braiding together a variety of funding resources and community services to provide participants with educational opportunities that lead to employment in career fields that have been designated as high-wage and high-demand by the State of Alabama.
+The program works by braiding together a variety of funding resources and community services to provide participants with educational opportunities (visit this page to know the opportunities granted) that lead to employment in career fields that have been designated as high-wage and high-demand by the State of Alabama.
 Utilizing the two-generation approach to reducing poverty levels, the E2 program will provide educational opportunities with a pathway to employment for parents with at least one child who is five-years old or less, while at the same time providing early childhood education and providing various study materials for the children, like the perfect clep study guide.

 Once an applicant is chosen for the program, an E2 Life Coach will work with the participant to identify specific needs, and challenges, they face in trying to obtain a GED, post-secondary certificate, credential, or degree.
 Students will then be able to choose from a variety of skills training programs, short term certificate training programs, or Associates Degree programs through Gadsden State Community College – with all of their tuition, fees, and additional costs paid for by the E2 program.